Flole998/FloleVacWeb/docs/_pages/faq.md

 ## How can I add password authentication?

-Password authentication isn't directly supported by valetudo, but you can setup a reverse proxy.
+Password authentication isn't directly supported by floleVacWeb, but you can setup a reverse proxy.
 For nginx you can use the following configuration.
 You can also use your reverse proxy to add ssl encryption.

 ```
 server {
-    server_name valetudo.org; # put your server name here
+    server_name floleVacWeb.org; # put your server name here
     listen 192.168.178.10:80; # put the IP address of the server here

     #access_log            /var/log/nginx/foo.access.log;
     location / {
       proxy_set_header        Authorization "";
-      auth_basic              "Valetudo"; # This string will be shown at the authentication window
+      auth_basic              "FloleVacWeb"; # This string will be shown at the authentication window
       auth_basic_user_file    /etc/nginx/basic_auth; # file with user credentials
       proxy_http_version      1.1;
       proxy_set_header        X-Real-IP $remote_addr;